18F/acq-tech-presentations/tech-theory-time/information-assurance/presso.md

 * Confidentiality
 * Integrity
-* Authorization
+* Authentication and Authorization

 ---

 ### A quick aside...

 Traditionally, the information security triad is .highlight[confidentiality], .highlight[integrity], and .highlight[availability].
-Authorization is really part of confidentiality.
+Authentication and authorization are really part of confidentiality.

-Availability isn't ***strictly*** concerned with the security of information but it is a critical part of system operations.
+Availability isn't ***strictly*** concerned with the security of information but it is a critical part of system .highlight[assurance].
 For our purposes, availability can generally be considered .highlight[someone else's problem].

-Authorization is a complex topic and is more relevant outside of the operations world.
+Auth/auth is a complex topic and is more relevant outside of the operations world.
 This is not to downplay the importance of availability or operations.
 .loud[The rest of this would be pointless if information resources weren't available!]